 Our local businesses help build strong communities by sustaining a vibrant shopping district, linking neighbors in a web of economic and social relationships, and contributing to local causes.
 When local businesses are engaged and supported it helps to ensure that decisions are made by people who feel part of our community and who will feel the impacts of their decisions.

-Because Chevy Chase is a relatively safe, http://crimemap.dc.gov/CrimeMapSearch.aspx neighborhood doesn't mean that crime prevention isn't an important issue to our residents and businesses.
+Although Chevy Chase is considered to be relatively safe, http://crimemap.dc.gov/CrimeMapSearch.aspx it doesn't mean that crime prevention isn't an important issue to our residents and businesses.
 DC's Neighborhood Watch program is also a key component to this crime prevention effort whereby neighbors look out for each other’s safety.
-In a show of solidarity ANC 3/4G passed a March for Our Lives Resolution supporting both the tenets embodied in the recent march and rally and related gun legislation.
+In a show of solidarity ANC 3/4G passed a March for Our Lives Resolution supporting both the tenets embodied in the 2018 March and Rally and related gun legislation.

-Our local facilities including the Chevy Chase Community Center, Chevy Chase Neighborhood Library, Chevy Chase Recreation Center, Lafayette Recreation Center, and public schools are constantly being discussed for improvements.
-The District Council approved the FY 2019 budget bill on May 29, 2018, which includes $19 million for modernization of the Chevy Chase Community Center.
-The budget allocates $3.5 million in FY 2019, $4.5 million in FY 2020, and $11 million in FY 2021, suggesting that actual construction would not begin until 2020.
-Continued community involvement is essential for its success.
+Local facilities including the Chevy Chase Community Center, Chevy Chase Neighborhood Library, Chevy Chase Recreation Center, Lafayette Recreation Center, and public schools are constantly being discussed for improvements.
+The D.C.
+Council approved the FY 2019 budget bill on May 29, 2018, which includes $19 million for modernization of the Chevy Chase Community Center.
+The budget allocates $3.5 million in FY 2019, $4.5 million in FY 2020, and $11 million in FY 2021.
+It is anticipated that actual construction would not begin until January 2020.